Redocly/create-openapi-repo/README.md

 ## Features
 This generator helps to create a GitHub repo with the following features:
- - Possibility to split a big Swagger spec into smaller files and bundle it for deployment
+ - Possibility to split a big OpenAPI spec into smaller files and bundle it for deployment
  - Continuous integration/deployment on Travis
  - Code samples as separate files
- - Swagger spec is validated after each commit
+ - OpenAPI spec is validated after each commit
- - Swagger spec + ReDoc deployed to Github Pages (you can use a custom domain)
+ - OpenAPI spec + ReDoc deployed to Github Pages (you can use a custom domain)
  - Live editing in your editor or `swagger-editor` :heart_eyes:
  ![live editing](./live-edit.gif)